 - Bayeux famous for its tapestry is a very pretty flower filled town with a beautiful cathedral.

 - Le Mont Saint Michel is a stunning Norman abbey church built on a rocky tidal island.

 - Zoo Champrepus between Villedieu-les-Poeles and Granville, the Zoo is an exotic park divided into different zones with additional areas such as a mini farm, themed gardens, exotic domestic animals and children’s play area.
-The main zones comprise: African with giraffes, lions, zebras, cheetahs and antelopes; and the Tropical Zone with tigers, leopards, monkeys and tropical birds such as macaws and flamingos.

 - Le Village Enchante in Bellefontaine near Mortain.
 A family leisure park for all ages with canopy walks and zip lines, train rides, dodgem cars, fairy tale woods and valleys, magic garden, theatre, paintball, pony rides and farm animals.
 There is also an onsite local brewery restaurant.